Kindergarten: A place that’s different from daycare

 Activities

 Just like at daycare, a day in kindergarten usually includes periods of play and directed activity.
 However, the teacher is also working to prepare your child for first grade.
 While your child is playing, therefore, they are becoming familiar with numbers, letters and sounds, as well as notions of time and space (tomorrow, yesterday, on top, at the bottom, behind, and so on).
 They are also learning to assert themselves, listen to others, get organized, and become more autonomous.
-In addition, the teacher evaluates their learning development through written communications as well as report cards (only for 5-year-olds in kindergarten).
+In addition, the teacher evaluates their learning development through report cards.
 You child may even have some homework.

 My child did not attend daycare